lailabougria/workshops/designing-event-driven-processes/README.md

 If you’ve been exposed to the basic building blocks of messaging and want to understand how to design, build, and test long-running processes in message-based distributed systems, this workshop is for you.

 Throughout this workshop, you’ll learn:

-- How to identify the long-running processes in your domain
+- How to identify long-running processes in your domain
-- Useful techniques to help you design these business processes
+- Effective techniques to help design complex business processes
-- The orchestration and choreography patterns and when and why to use them
+- What orchestration and choreography is, but more importantly, when and why to use each pattern
-- How to deal with actions that need to occur at different points in time
+- How to deal with actions that occur at different points in time
-- How to deal with events that occur out of order
+- How to deal with out-of-order events seamlessly
 - How to test workflows and troubleshoot issues where it matters most: in production!

 To get the most out of this workshop, some basic messaging knowledge is expected, including understanding message brokers and messaging patterns like Request-Reply and Publish-Subscribe.
 Get ready to dive into design exercises in small groups and unlock the secrets of messaging's real-world superpowers!